-These are just examples of what to expect in terms of what it will cost for a guest to charge an EV, and we recommend that as an owner, you work out an approximate value of what the use of an EV charge point will add to the property’s bills.
+These are just examples of what to expect in terms of what it will cost to charge an electric car.
+And we recommend that as an owner, you work out an approximate value of what the use of an EV charge point will add to the property’s bills.

-The electricity used to charge a guest’s electric vehicle will be included as part of your normal electricity bill, so it’s important to be on the best energy tariff for your holiday cottage.
+The electricity used to charge a guest’s electric vehicle will be included as part of your normal electricity bill.
+So it’s important to be on the best energy tariff for your holiday cottage.

 Fortunately, several energy companies offer EV energy tariffs specifically for properties with electric charge points.
 These tariffs tend to rely on smart metering and are generally cheaper to use during the night when demand for energy is lower.

-Creating a convenient and sustainable option for guests to charge their vehicles, standing you out above the local accommodation competition and leaving your guests able to make the most of their day.
+Creating a convenient and sustainable option for guests to charge their vehicles will help your property stand out above the competition.
+And leave your guests able to make the most of their day.

 At Coast and Country Cottages, we understand that adapting a holiday let business to meet the requirements of evolving customer needs may seem daunting.
-If you are considering having an electric charging point installed but are unsure where to start, speak to our team.
+If you are considering having an electric car charging point installed but are unsure where to start, speak to our team.